jmozden3/ppt-backup/README.md

 1. Download the code and put in necessary inputs (your url, path, etc)
 2. Turn your .py file into a .exe file.
 I use py-to-exe lib. https://pypi.org/project/auto-py-to-exe/
 3. Use Task Scheduler to run the .exe file whenever you want.

+<b>Additional Note</b> <br>
+This is my first git project, and at the time of creation, I still wasn't fully familiar with .venv's.
+There is a possibility some of the requirements aren't necessary.